load_rmf

 • arg – Identify the RMF: a file name, or a data structure representing the data to use, as used by the I/O backend in use by Sherpa: a RMFCrateDataset for crates, as used by CIAO, or an AstroPy HDUList object.

-• resp_id (int or str, optional) – The identifier for the RMF within this data set, if there are multiple responses.
+• resp_id (int, str, or None, optional) – The identifier for the RMF within this data set, if there are multiple responses.

-• bkg_id (int or str, optional) – Set this to identify the RMF as being for use with the background.
+• bkg_id (int, str, or None, optional) – Set this to identify the RMF as being for use with the background.

 See also